 Students are advised to apply for their visa early to provide ample time for visa processing.
 Contact the U.S. Embassy or Consulate in the city in your country nearest your home town to find out what the procedure is for applying for a nonimmigrant visa.
 You may need an appointment, or walk-in hours may be available.
 Prior to meeting with Embassy officials you will need to pay a $200 SEVIS fee to the U.S. government.
 At the time of your interview you will need the SEVIS I-901 receipt, valid passport, I-20, documentation of your financial ability to support yourself and proof that you have ties to your home country.
-Please see the website for the U.S. Embassy or Consulate you will be interviewing at for any other documentation or information needed at the time of your interview.
-Students should note that Embassies and Consulates are able to issue your student visa 120 days or less, in advance of the course of study registration date.
+Please see the website for the U.S. Embassy or Consulate where you will be interviewing for any other documentation or information needed at the time of your interview.
+Students should note that Embassies and Consulates are able to issue your student visa in 120 days or less, in advance of the course of study registration date.

 I have been accepted to North Carolina Wesleyan College and plan to begin in the fall.
 What shall I bring with me when I come?

 You will, of course, want to bring with you personal clothing, travel and additional spending money, photos of your family and personal items.
-Stores such as Wal-Mart, Target, Bed Bath and Beyond and many more are near the school if you need to pick up additional items for your room or personal needs.
+Stores such as Wal-Mart, Target, Bed Bath and Beyond and many more are near the school, if you need to pick up additional items for your room or personal needs.
 The cost of books is included in your tuition charges.